-“Exercising twice a day may not work out in your favor if you’re looking for better fitness results,” said Dan Wierzba, a Marshfield Clinic athletic trainer.
+“Exercising twice a day may not work out in your favor if you’re looking for better fitness results,” said Sam Joswiak, an athletic trainer at Marshfield Clinic.
 “It puts a lot of stress on your body and can add to recovery time.”

-If you do plan to work out twice a day, follow these tips from Wierzba to avoid injury and fatigue.
+If you do plan to work out twice a day, follow these tips from Joswiak to avoid injury and fatigue.

 Do’s and don’ts of two-a-day workouts